davidtreth/marsglaciers/README.txt

 of radius 100m defined for them, and an 'extent' is defined from these points assuming constant channel width, and a 'context' and 'context9' defined by expanding the extent by factors of 3 and 9 about the centre.
+This also now exports the location of the mid-line of each GLF to ''SounessGLFprofiles.csv'

 NOTE - some of the zonal statistics scripts were lost...